Recruitment FAQs

 Recruitment Registration

-Recruitment registration is open until 5pm on August 27th.
-Formal recruitment begins on Friday, September 1st and concludes on Monday, September 4th.
+Recruitment registration is open until noon on August 27th.
+Formal recruitment begins on Friday, August 29th and concludes on Sunday, September 1st.
 Plan to stay at the University Center all day!
 If you have class on Friday, we will make necessary arrangements to ensure you meet all six chapters.

 Is there a cost to register for recruitment?